 The class of interval graphs was introduced in the 1950's by Hajös and Benzer independently.
-Since then a number of interesting applications for interval graphs have been found including to model the topological structure of the DNA molecule, scheduling, and others (see [8, 17, 5] for further details).
+Since then a number of interesting applications for interval graphs have been found including to model the topological structure of the DNA molecule, scheduling, and others (see [8, 15, 5] for further details).
 The interval graph model requires all overlap information.
 However, in many cases, only partial overlap data exist.
-The class of interval probe graphs is introduced by Zhang in the assembly of contigs in physical mapping of DNA, which is a problem arising in the sequencing of DNA (see [21, 23, 22, 17] for background).
-An interval probe graph is obtained from an interval graph by designating a subset P of vertices as probes, and removing the edges between pairs of vertices in the remaining set N of nonprobes.
+The class of probe interval graphs is introduced by Zhang in the assembly of contigs in physical mapping of DNA, which is a problem arising in the sequencing of DNA (see [18, 20, 19, 15] for background).
+A probe interval graph is obtained from an interval graph by designating a subset P of vertices as probes, and removing the edges between pairs of vertices in the remaining set N of nonprobes.
 That is, on the model, only partial overlap information (between a probe and the others) is given.
-From the graph theoretical point of view, interval probe graphs are related to tolerance graphs [10, Section 4], and recently, the notion is extended to the chordal probe graphs [9, 20].
-On the other hand, from the practical point of view, a few efficient algorithms for the class are known; the recognition algorithms [13, 16, 12], and an algorithm for finding a tree 7-spanner (see [4] for details).
-The recognition algorithm in [13] also gives a data structure that represents all possible permutations of the intervals of an interval probe graph.
+A few efficient algorithms for the class are known; the recognition algorithms [11, 14, 10], and an algorithm for finding a tree 7-spanner (see [4] for details).
+The recognition algorithm in [11] also gives a data structure that represents all possible permutations of the intervals of a probe interval graph.

 A data structure called $\mathcal{PQ}$ -trees was developed by Booth and Lueker to represent all possible permutations of the intervals of an interval graph [3].
-Korte and Möhring simplified their algorithm by introducing $\mathcal{MPQ}$ -trees [14].
+Korte and Möhring simplified their algorithm by introducing $\mathcal{MPQ}$ trees [12].
 An $\mathcal{MPQ}$ -tree is canonical; that is, given two interval graphs are isomorphic if and only if their corresponding $\mathcal{MPQ}$ -trees are isomorphic.
-However, there are no canonical $\mathcal{MPQ}$ -trees for interval probe graphs.
-In general, given an interval probe graph, there are several affirmative interval graphs those are not isomorphic, and their interval representations are consistent to the interval probe graph.
+However, there are no canonical $\mathcal{MPQ}$ -trees for probe interval graphs.
+In general, given probe interval graph, there are several affirmative interval graphs those are not isomorphic, and their interval representations are consistent to the probe interval graph.

-In this paper, we extend $\mathcal{MPQ}$ -trees to represent interval probe graphs.
-The extended $\mathcal{MPQ}$ -tree is canonical for any interval probe graph, and the tree can be constructed in $O(n^2 + nm)$ time.
-Thus the graph isomorphism problem for interval probe graphs can be solved in $O(n^2 + nm)$ time.
-From the theoretical point of view, the complexity of the graph isomorphism of interval probe graphs was not known (see [19] for related results and references).
+In this paper, we extend $\mathcal{MPQ}$ -trees to represent probe interval graphs.
+The extended $\mathcal{MPQ}$ -tree is canonical for any probe interval graph, and the tree can be constructed in $O(n^2 + nm)$ time.
+Thus the graph isomorphism problem for probe interval graphs can be solved in $O(n^2 + nm)$ time.
+From the theoretical point of view, the complexity of the graph isomorphism of probe interval graphs was not known (see [17] for related results and references).
 Thus the result improves the upper bound of the graph classes such that the graph isomorphism problem can be solved in polynomial time.